SMART Goals for Writers: How to Set Targets That Don't Paralyze

 • "Complete three writing sessions per week, minimum 15 minutes each"

-• "Share work-in-progress with two beta readers and collect structured feedback"
+• "Share drafts with two beta readers and get their notes"

-• "Submit five stories and track rejection letter patterns"
+• "Send five stories out and track what comes back"

-• "Complete a first draft by month's end.
-'Complete' means continuous rough draft covering all sections, not polished prose."
+• "Finish a first draft by month's end.
+'Finish' means a rough draft that covers all parts, not polished prose."

-• Include contingency plans: "If I haven't solved the ending by week five, I'll share with my critique group."
+• Have a backup plan: "If the ending is not solved by week five, share with our critique group."

 Four quadrant diagram showing goal categories: Practice Goals (consistency), Skill Development Goals (capability), Learning Goals (feedback), and Completion Goals (with flexibility).
 Arrows show how they work together.

-Effective writing goals span four categories: practice, skill development, learning, and completion (with flexibility)
+Good writing goals span four types: practice, skill, learning, and finish (with flex)

 How to Track Goals Without Triggering Perfectionism